Learning When to Sample: Confidence-Aware Selective Sampling for Efficient Chain-of-Thought Reasoning: Experiments

-\paragraph{Models:} We evaluate our approach on a diverse set of open-source large language models spanning multiple architectures and parameter scales.
-Experiments are conducted using GPT-OSS 20B \cite{openai2025gptoss120bgptoss20bmodel}, Meta Llama~3.1~8B Instruct \cite{dubey2024llama}, Qwen~2.5~7B \cite{qwen2025qwen25technicalreport}, Qwen~3~14B and Qwen~3~32B \cite{yang2025qwen3technicalreport}.
-All models support autoregressive chain-of-thought generation with probability outputs, enabling a unified offline detection pipeline across different reasoning engines.
-GPT-OSS 20B serves as our primary evaluation model, and the main results presented in the paper are based on this model.
-Experimental results for other models are deferred to the Appendix~\ref{appendix:a} and Appendix~\ref{appendix:b}.
+\paragraph{Models:} We evaluate our framework on a diverse set of open-source LLMs spanning multiple architectures and parameter scales.
+The experiments are conducted using GPT-OSS 20B \cite{agarwal2025gpt}, Meta Llama 3.1 8B Instruct \cite{dubey2024llama}, Qwen 2.5 7B \cite{qwen2025qwen25technicalreport}, and Qwen 3 14B/32B \cite{yang2025qwen3technicalreport}.
+All of the models support autoregressive CoT generation with probability outputs, enabling a unified routing pipeline across different reasoning engines.
+We report evaluation results for GPT-OSS 20B in the main experiments and defer results for the other models to Appendix~\ref{appendix:a} and Appendix~\ref{appendix:b}.